 In addition to its social mission, how does Unity Trust Bank stand out in the financial sector in the UK?

 Everything we do is focused on the customer.
 Our proposition is strongly rooted in the provision of excellent service.
 We do not use interactive voice recognition or call routing in our UK-based customer contact centre, as we know our customers value the personal, human touch and this is reflected in our high levels of customer satisfaction.

 From a technological perspective, we are investing in our IT architecture to enable us to scale, provide richer functionality for our customers and strengthen resilience.

-In lending, we empower our Relationship Managers, located regionally, to stay close to our customers.
-We work with customers to tailor proposals and structure loans in a way that works best for them.
-We see ourselves as an enabler, we enable colleagues to work with customers, help them to access professional advice, connect with other customers and the community at large.
-Most new business comes through customer recommendation, so excellent service and collaboration enables us to extend our reach and punch above our weight.
+In lending, we empower our Relationship Managers, located regionally, to stay close to our customers and seek to tailor proposals and structure loans in a way that works best for them.
+Most new business comes through recommendation, so excellent service and collaboration enables us to extend our reach and punch above our weight.

 You have been CEO since 2015 – what are the achievements you are most proud of?

 There is much to be proud of.
 Yet I’m most proud of my colleagues for their commitment, loyalty and hard-work; together we have achieved a lot in the last four years.
 We have prospered and grown significantly as an independent bank.
 Increasing our capital base has enabled us to grow ‘safely’ and amplify our social impact through our lending: from GBP 187 million in lending in 2015 to GBP 477.6 million in 2019.

 Encouraging responsible working practices is vital.
 We were the first bank to be Real Living Wage-accredited and we seek to reward our people for their contribution, the value they create and to align the interests of our people with those of the bank through employee ownership.